shaharcc/small-shell/README.md

 - timeout <duration> <command>: sets an alarm for <duration> seconds for the executed <command>

 This was made by Timna Smadja (timnas) and myself.

+To run: type make into terminal from within the project's directory.